-To assist the Department with fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, applicants that receive funding under this solicitation must provide data that measure the results of their work done under this solicitation.
+To demonstrate program progress and success, as well as to assist the Department with fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, applicants that receive funding under this solicitation must provide data that measure the results of their work done under this solicitation.
 OJP will require any award recipient, post award, to provide the data requested in the "Data Grantee Provides" column so that OJP can calculate values for the "Performance Measures" column.
 Performance measures for this solicitation are as follows:

-Objective Performance Measure(s) Data Grantee Provides Ensure that the infrastructure is developed to connect each state's and tribe's records systems to the national records systems operated by the FBI, including the NCIC, NGI, III and NICS Index.
-Total number of states and tribes participating and total number of state and tribal records in the 7 categories.
-Number of state and tribal records made available for the use by NICS in 7 categories, including - Category 1: Records that identify a person who has been convicted in any court of a crime punishable by imprisonment for a term exceeding 1 year (e.g. federal or state felonies), and any state misdemeanor punishable by imprisonment for more than 2 years.
+Objective Performance Measure(s) Data Grantee Provides infrastructure is developed participating or making ' Total number of states and tribes participating and total number of state and tribal records in the 7 categories.
+Number of state and tribal records made available for use by NICS in 7 categories, including - Category 1: Records that identify a person who has been convicted in any court of a crime punishable by imprisonment for a term exceeding 1 year (e.g., federal or state felonies), and any state misdemeanor punishable by imprisonment for more than 2 years.
 Category 2: Records that identify a person who is under an indictment or information returned or filed with a court, or for whom a criminal complaint has been issued or verified by a prosecutor for the crimes described in Category 1.
 Category 3: Records that identify a person who is a fugitive from justice, as demonstrated by an active felony or misdemeanor want or warrant.
 Category 4: Records that identify a person who is an unlawful user of, or addicted to, any controlled substance, as demonstrated by specified arrests, convictions, and adjudications not protected from disclosure to the Attorney General by federal or state law.
 Category 5: Records that identify a person who has been adjudicated as a mental defective or who has been formally and involuntarily committed to any mental institution when the information is not protected from disclosure to the Attorney General by federal or state law.

-Category 6: Records that electronically made available and identify a person subject to an active court order (e.g. issued by a criminal court or any civil court, such as divorce court, family court, magistrate, or general jurisdiction court) that restrains the person from committing acts of violence against another person.
+Category 6: Records that are electronically available and identify a person subject to an active court order (e.g., issued by a criminal court or any civil court, such as divorce court, family court, magistrate, or general jurisdiction court) that restrains the person from committing acts of violence against another person.

 Category 7: Records that are electronically available and identify a person convicted in any court of a misdemeanor crime of domestic violence.

-Number of records made available to NICS that are Percentage of records made available to NICS that are complete. complete.
+Percentage of records made available to NICS that are complete.

+Number of records made available to NICS that are complete.

 Number of records available in NICS.

+Number of applications for firearm transfers.

-Percentage of applications for Number of applications for firearm transfers. firearm transfers rejected due to data made available to the Number of applications for firearm transfers rejected for the presence of a domestic violence NICS. misdemeanor conviction.
-Number of applications for firearm transfers rejected due to the presence of a mental health
+Percentage of applications for firearm transfers rejected due to data made available to the NICS.

+Number of applications for firearm transfers rejected for the presence of a domestic violence misdemeanor conviction.

+Number of applications for firearm transfers rejected due to the presence of a mental health prohibitor.